 Returning to Retail Strategy

-Knowing if you are establishing the right pricing and promotional image within your marketplace is possible only if you go back to your retail strategy.
+Knowing if you are establishing the right pricing and promotional image within your marketplace is only possible if you go back to your retail strategy.
 Your retail strategy has already helped you define the message you want to convey to your customers.
 Now is when you must verify that your pricing and promotional strategy supports and strengthens your retail strategy.

 Broad selection (wide range of categories, features, price points, and so on)